-Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.
+It ineraries on some departure dates may differ, please select the it inerary that you wish to explore.

-DAY 1 - Join in Ushuaia
+DAY 1 - Arrive Ushuaia

-Arrive into Ushuaia - enjoy the sights and sounds of the southernmost city in the world.
-If you arrive in on this day, you will be $transferred\ to\ your\ hotel\ and\ will\ have\ the\ evening\ at\ leisure\ to\ explore\ Ushuaia.\ The\ city\ has\ 40,000\ inhabitants\ and\ is\ a\ major\ skill\ barried\ bar$ resort area for both alpine and cross-country skiers.
+Arrive into Ushuaia, the southernmost city in the world.
+If you arrive in on this day, you will be transferred to your hotel and will have the evening at leisure to explore Ushuaia.
+The city has 40,000 inhabitants and is a major ski resort area for both alpine and cross-country skiers.
 It also offers magnificent hiking options in the nearby 'Parque Nacional Tierra del Fuego' - the only coastal national park in Argentina.